 Often, these applicants will not only lack a rental history but will also have a low or non-existent credit score.
 Even if they have good credit, you will wish that they provide alternative credit reports to see how well they handle their credit.
 These alternative reports may include cell phone bills and jewelry retailer accounts and perhaps even their auto insurance policies.

 Regardless of their rental history, it is crucial for landlords or property managers to conduct rental interviews.
-If you require your tenants to have a guarantor or a co-signer, make sure that these individuals also attend the interviews.
+This Portland property management company is suggesting that if you require your tenants to have a guarantor or a co-signer, make sure that these individuals also attend the interviews.

 However, do remember that you should only ask acceptable questions during the interview.
 The Federal Fair Housing Act restricts landlords from marital status, age, or any arbitrary discrimination.